 Grief counseling can help if you’re hesitant about developing new relationships after the loss of a loved one.
 This often is the result of a fear that you’ll get close to someone and you’ll lose them too.
 The response is to avoid getting into any new relationships and cutting yourself off from the possibility of new relationships, which is not healthy in the long run.

 Escapism can be an early way of coping with grief.
 You may immerse yourself in activities, work, and anything else that can keep your mind off the death of your loved one and the sorrowful feelings associated with that.
 For a short period of time, this may work, but if it goes on for an extended period of time, grief counseling can help because you’re not dealing with and processing the feelings and emotions of grief.

-For information about grief resources after cremations in Burlington, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For information about grief resources after cremations, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.
+We also serve the areas of Burlington, Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.